edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_3.md

     ```

-- Step 3 will be dicussed in lesson 4, there's another way to check neighbors using CDP
+- Step 3 will be discussed in lesson 4, there's another way to check neighbors using CDP